US and Israel launch a major attack on Iran. Trump urges Iranians to 'take over'

+Iran retaliated by firing missiles and drones toward Israel and U.S. military bases in the region, and exchanges of fire continued into the evening.

-Some of the first strikes on Iran appeared to hit areas around the offices of Supreme Leader Ayatollah Ali Khamenei.
-Smoke could be seen rising from the capital as part of strikes that Iranian media said occurred nationwide.
+Some of the first strikes on Iran appeared to hit near the offices of Supreme Leader Ayatollah Ali Khamenei.
+Smoke rose from the capital as part of strikes that Iranian media said occurred nationwide.
 It wasn’t immediately clear whether the 86-year-old leader was in his offices when the attack occurred.

 Iranian Foreign Minister Abbas Araghchi told NBC News that Khamenei and President Masoud Pezeshkian are alive “as far as I know,” and called the attack “unprovoked, illegal and absolutely illegitimate.”